Ecotrust/landmapper_data_pipeline/README.md

 --------
 ## Refreshing the Forest Community Types layer

 To generate the Forest Community Types map we use a pre-trained UNet model.
-The model was trained on a dataset of 13 forest community types for Oregon and Washington State.
+The model was trained on forest composition data produced by the [LEMMA research group](https://lemma.forestry.oregonstate.edu/data) at Oregon State University for Oregon and Washington State.
 The input data for the model consists of a stack of Sentinel-2 surface reflectance imagery, an 8-band raster with a DEM and 7 topographic metrics, and an 8-band raster with climate variables from PRISM.

 The model predicts the following community types: